Latest News

 Boning knife

-An essential item if you need to perform a bit of butchery as part of your mobile catering business.
+An important item if you need to perform a bit of butchery as part of your mobile catering business, the boning knife features a narrow blade for precision.
 The dagger-like, slim blade has an extremely sharp edge and perhaps the finest point of any of the common kitchen knives.
 It’s perfect for cutting through ligaments and other connective tissue around bone without damaging the surrounding flesh.

+The flexible blade or supple blade is ideal for removing bones from poultry, fish, and meat, allowing the knife to follow the contours of bones for more accurate cuts.
+A supple blade enhances maneuverability and control during intricate tasks like boning or filleting.
 Depending on the type of meat you’re handling you might need to choose a different boning knife.
 Pork and beef will require a harder knife while chicken will need a more flexible one.

 Filleting knife

-If you handle a lot of raw fish then the long, slim filleting knife could be a worthwhile investment.
-Thinner and more flexible than a boning knife it’s perfect for removing skin and bones from delicate fish without spoiling the flesh.
+If you handle a lot of raw fish then the long, slim filleting knife with a thin blade for precision work could be a worthwhile investment.
+Thinner and more flexible than a boning knife, its thin blade is perfect for making precision cuts, such as removing skin and bones from delicate fish without spoiling the flesh.
+Unlike other knives on this list, you’ll most often see them being used to cut horizontally rather than vertically.
+Perfect filleting awaits!

 Santoku knife

-Dos and don’ts of knife safety
+Do's and don’ts of knife safety

 Wherever there are sharp knives there will always be accidents.
 As a catering business it’s important you keep yourself and your employees safe.
 And it’s not just cuts to the non-knife hand and fingers, there can also be serious injuries to the upper arm, torso, and other body areas.